 Students apply to colleges or universities following all processes, deadlines and conditions set by the host institution.
 All scholarship offers are determined solely by the host institution.

 1. This form must be completed by the employee seeking consideration for a Tuition Exchange Scholarship for his/her dependent.
-Please return this form to the Department of Human Resources either via email at AskHR@case.edu; in person to Crawford Hall, Room 320; or via fax at 216.368.4678.
-Authorization must be obtained from Human Resources by Oct.
-1. Eligibility Certifications will be submitted by Human Resources to the Office of Financial Aid, and employees will be notified by the Office of Financial Aid if they are eligible for certification by Nov.
-1.
+Please return this form to the Department of Human Resources either via email at AskHR@case.edu.
+Authorization must be obtained from Human Resources by July 1.
+Eligibility Certifications will be submitted by Human Resources to the Office of Financial Aid, and employees will be notified by the Office of Financial Aid if they are eligible for certification.

-2. The Office of University Financial Aid will notify employees by Nov.
-1 regarding their eligibility for certification.
+2. The Office of University Financial Aid will notify employees regarding their eligibility for certification.

 The host school or schools will evaluate your Tuition Exchange application.
 The number of scholarships offered, selection process and notification date are determined by the host school.